Campus and Community Research Collaborative

 The Campus and Community Research Collaborative (CCRC) is a bi-annual, multi-disciplinary event sponsored by the Office of the Vice President for Research and Emerging Initiatives and the Office of the Provost.
 This faculty-driven initiative fosters opportunities to generate experiential student learning outcomes mutually benefiting research faculty and community partners.
 Since 2012, CCRC has enriched the quality of life of the local community by partnering with regional organizations and local agencies.

 Pre-registration is required; please see registration form below.

 This fall, Campus & Community Research Collaborative (CCRC) builds upon momentum to enhance reciprocal partnerships between faculty and community organizations.
-This focus coincides with CCU’s first-time application for the 2020 Carnegie Classification for Community Engagement.
+This focus coincides with CCU’s pending application for the 2024 Carnegie Classification for Community Engagement.